Heroin Addiction and Abuse

 - Scars or red marks on arms, legs, hands, or feet

 These signs are accompanied by a range of behavioral changes.
 The person can seem tired and distant or extremely talkative.
-Heroin effects users in different ways and behavior changes as the addiction progresses.
-Spotting these signs early can often help avoid the more serious consequences of heroin use.
+Heroin affects users in different ways and behavior changes as the addiction progresses.
+Spotting these signs early can often help avoid the more serious consequences of heroin use and open the door to heroin drug treatment.